A Puglia Road Trip Itinerary: Our 10 Day Puglia Guide

 We also didn’t manage to get to northern Puglia, the area surrounding Foggia and the Parco Nazionale del Gargano is also said to be quite spectacular so if you have time going north is a good idea too.

-That being said, feel free to extend your trip to compass those areas or cut out some wineries or Itria Valley towns in order to add Gallipoli and the south to your roadtrip Puglia itinerary.
+That being said, feel free to extend your vacation in Puglia to compass those areas or cut out some wineries or Itria Valley towns to add Gallipoli and the south to your roadtrip Puglia itinerary.

 Day One: Bari > Matera